ConsortiumGARR/idem-sp-base/docs/docs/deployment/remote-deployment.md

     To enable the local deployment, just uncomment the line `#localhost ansible_connection=local`.

-2. Update the `sp-base/ansible/idem-sp-playbook.yml` file according to your needs.
+2. Copy the `sp-base/ansible/sp-playbook-template.yml` to `sp-base/ansible/sp-playbook.yml` and modify it according to your needs.

 3. Configuration variables: